dokku/openresty-docker-proxy/README.md

 Holds a space-delimited set of port mappings, where the port mapping is of the format `$scheme:$host_port:$container_port`.
 Supported schemes:

+- grpc/grpcs: For grpc(s) proxying.
+Only labels that are explicitely called out are supported.
 - tcp/udp: For stream proxying.
 Only labels that are explicitely called out are supported.
 - http/https: For normal request proxying.
 Supports most labels unless otherwise specified.